sayan-mitra-9800/al-folio/_posts/2024-05-12-harmonic-percussions.md

         {% include figure.html path="assets/img/TablaImage.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 Notice a black circle on the membrane called the _Syahi_.
-The _Syahi_ is not just a design on the membrane but serves a crutial purpose.
+The _Syahi_ is not just a design on the membrane but serves a crucial purpose.
 It is made with a mixture of flour, water and iron filings.
-This means that it carries a **non negligble mass** that does not cover the entire surface.
+This means that it carries a **non negligible mass** that does not cover the entire surface.
 This makes the surface mass density **non uniform** that changes the solution to the wave equation in cylindrical coordinates.
 The solution to such an equation is quite complicated and thus a computational solution is required.
-When accounted for the non uniformity of the _Syahi_ the overtone frequences are found to be integer multiples of the fundamental, thus making it **harmonic like a guitar**.
+When accounted for the non uniformity of the _Syahi_ the overtone frequencies are found to be integer multiples of the fundamental, thus making it **harmonic like a guitar**.

 Sir C. V. Raman was the first to notice and publish<d-cite key="CVR"></d-cite> this phenomenon in 'Proceeding of Indian Academy of Sciences' in 1934.